realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ## Bringing it all together

 For the final part, we need to compose the lexer and parser.
-As we saw the the type definition in `parser.mli`, the parsing function expects a lexer of type `Lexing.lexbuf -> token`, and it also expects a `lexbuf`.
+As we saw in the type definition in `parser.mli`, the parsing function expects a lexer of type `Lexing.lexbuf -> token`, and it also expects a `lexbuf`.

 ```ocaml
 val prog: (Lexing.lexbuf -> token) -> Lexing.lexbuf -> (Json.value option)